animo/anoncreds-interfaces/README.md

       anonCredsHolderService: IndySdkAnonCredsHolderService,
       anonCredsVerifierService: IndySdkAnonCredsVerifierService,

-      // Register the different resources (ledgers) where we can resolve / register anoncreds resources from/to
+      // Register the different registries (ledgers) where we can resolve / register anoncreds objects from/to
-      anonCredsResources: [IndySdkAnonCredsResource, CheqdSdkAnonCredsResource],
+      AnonCredsRegistries: [IndySdkAnonCredsRegistry, CheqdSdkAnonCredsRegistry],
     }),

     // TODO: still need to figure out from which packages these services come